pranavbhatnagarr/superdrafts/README.md

 1. Go to [vercel.com/new](https://vercel.com/new), sign in with GitHub, and import this repo.
+2. **Set Root Directory to `site`.** This is the one setting that matters — the deployable files live in `site/`, not the repo root, so Vercel needs to be told to look there or every page 404s. **Settings → General → Root Directory → `site`**, if you're changing it after the fact.
-2. Leave the build settings alone — there's no framework and no build step, just static files, so the defaults work.
+3. Leave the build settings alone otherwise — no framework, no build step, just static files.
-3. No environment variables are needed.
-The fight is resolved entirely in the browser by `fight.js`; nothing calls out to a server or an LLM.
+4. No environment variables are needed to play the game. `site/api/` holds an LLM fight writer that game.js never calls; you only need to touch that if you decide to wire it up later.
-4. Deploy.
+5. Deploy.
 Vercel gives you a permanent URL immediately, and every future push to the main branch redeploys it automatically.

 ## Playing